yoanesber/short-movie-festival/README.md

 * MySQL DB
 * Sequelize
 * Json Web Token

 ## Run the migration
-First of all, all we have to do is run the migration files.
+First of all, what we have to do is create the a database withe the name short-movie-festival.
+After that, adjust the database configuration in the `config/config.js` file with your local database configuration.
+Then, run the migration files.
 Now to actually create that table in database you need to run `sequelize db:migrate`.

 ## Run the seeders
 To manage all data migrations you can use seeders.
 Seed files are some change in data that can be used to populate database table with sample data or test data.
 To do that we need to run a simple command `sequelize db:seed:all`.

 ## API to generate Access Token